python/typing/conformance/README.md

 * Sometimes the spec is imprecise or allows multiple options.
 In this case, use "# E?" to mark an error as optional.
 * Type checkers may produce additional errors for issues unrelated to the topic being tested.
 In this case, add an extra field `ignore_errors` in the type checker's `.toml` file that contains the text of the irrelevant errors.
 Any error message that contains a substring in the `ignore_errors` list is ignored.
 For example, if `ignore_errors = ["Too many arguments"]`, then a mypy error `dataclasses_usage.py:127: error: Too many arguments for "DC7"  [call-arg]` will be ignored.
 * Type checkers may differ in the line on which they report an error.
-There is no good solution for this yet.
+In this case, on each of the lines where an error could reasonably be shown, write `# E[<tag>]`, where `<tag>` is an arbitrary string that is unique in the file.
+The test will be marked as passing if the type checker produces an error on exactly one of the lines where this tag appears.

 ## Contributing